awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-1.md

 On the way home, they ate half the sandwich while walking, the crinkle of the plastic wrap cutting across the ambient city noise.
 A bus hissed to a stop at the corner.
 Its side carried a full-length ad: pastel colors, rounded fonts, a glowing little icon of a chat bubble with a smiling face.

-BENEATH IT: **MEET YOUR NEW AI COMPANION.
+Beneath it: **MEET YOUR NEW AI COMPANION.
 ALWAYS ON.
 ALWAYS THERE.**

 The tagline made something in their ribcage twitch.